If Modi wins election, neighbours can expect a more muscular India

 India has fought three wars with Pakistan and had a 1962 border skirmish with China.
 It came close to a fourth war with Pakistan in 2001 but since then, its foreign policy has been mostly benign.

-Modi has painted the ruling Congress, which has been in power for more than 50 of the 67 years since India became independent, as weak on national security.
+Modi has painted the Congress party, which has been in power for more than 50 of the 67 years since India became independent, as weak on national security.
 However, the country is one of the top buyers worldwide of military hardware, purchasing about $12.7 billion in arms during 2007-2011, according to the Stockholm International Peace Research Institute, everything from basic military goods to an aircraft carrier.

 Modi's two advisers said that while his foreign policy would be muscular, it would also aim to keep a lid on regional tensions to allow a focus on reviving the economy.